 Consumer Rebates Frequently Asked Questions

-The IRA-funded home energy rebates are NOT AVAILABLE at this time.
 Final guidance on qualifying purchases and how residents will access these rebates has not yet been determined.
-Residents currently looking for incentives for energy improvement purchases or projects that are available now should visit Virginia Energy Sense.
-Please note that Home Energy Rebates (offered through the state and not yet available) are different from federal home energy tax credits, with are administered by the IRS and are available now.
+Residents currently looking for incentives for energy improvement purchases or projects that are available now should visit Virginia Energy Connect, Virginia's central hub for energy incentive information.
 This website will be updated as more information is available.
+The information below reflects the updated Program Notices released by US Department of Energy on May 29, 2026.

 What are the Home Energy Rebate Programs?

-The Home Energy Rebate programs are two residential-focused energy efficiency and electrification programs.
+The Home Energy Rebate programs are two residential-focused energy efficiency programs.

 The first program is the Home Efficiency Rebate program.
 Home Efficiency Rebates will provide up to $8,000 per household to support energy retrofit projects resulting in at least 15% energy savings.
 The rebate can support upgrades in single family and multi-family dwellings.